Commercial Mortgages for UK Businesses & Property Investors

 Commercial investment mortgages

-Interest only commercial mortgages are a type of commercial mortgage that allows you to pay only the interest each month.
-This has the advantage of keeping the repayments on your mortgage low, but does result in higher total interest charges over the term of your commercial mortgage.
-At the end of the mortgage term, an interest only commercial mortgage must either be repaid in full, or refinanced using a commercial remortgage.
+Interest only commercial mortgages are a type of property finance that allows you to pay only the interest each month.
+This has the advantage of keeping the repayments on your mortgage low, but does result in higher total interest charges over the borrowing term.
+At the end of the mortgage term, the outstanding balance must either be repaid in full, or refinanced using a commercial remortgage.

-Variable interest rate commercial mortgages do not have a fixed rate, meaning your interest rate, and therefore your monthly repayments can change as interest rates change.
+Variable interest rate products do not have a fixed rate, meaning your interest rate, and therefore your monthly repayments can change as interest rates change.

 How much can I borrow?